nickksun/sfdc-cdc-aws/README.md

 - One object is changed in SFDC

-    - This should result a full data (all values of all fields) of the record to be placed in DaaS with one of values in “INSERT/UPDATE/DELETE”
+    - This should result a full data (all values of all fields) of the record to be placed in data lake with one of values in “INSERT/UPDATE/DELETE”

 - Multiple objects are changed in SFDC

-    - This should result several records to be placed in DaaS
+    - This should result several records to be placed in the data lake
     - Each record should contain all values of all fields plus one of values in “INSERT/UPDATE/DELETE”

 ----